 Financial transaction

-In surrogacy, surrogate mothers are paid to get pregnant and give birth to a child on behalf of clients.
-The stakeholders involved in this practice – brokers, agencies, clinics, hospitals, etc. – are paid to organise this exploitation.
+In surrogacy, surrogate mothers are paid to become pregnant and give birth to a child on behalf of clients (commissioning people).
+The actors involved in this practice – brokers, agencies, clinics, hospitals, etc. – are paid to organise this exploitation.
 When surrogacy is regulated and falsely described as altruistic or ethical, the payment to the surrogate mother is described as compensation.
 It is limited to a list of approved expenses, which can vary considerably from one country to another.
-On the other hand, there are no limit to the fees received by everybody except the surrogate
+On the other hand, there are no limit to the fees received by anyone other than the surrogate mother.

 In the case of prostitution, sexual acts are provided in return for payment, which is then shared between the various parties involved: pimps, internet platforms…..